reini2901/kata-parent/README.md

-KANBAN PARENT
+KATA PARENT
 =============

-Provides some common libs for the simple kanban projects!
+Provides some common libs for the simple KATAs!